A Samoa Guide for Vegans and Vegetarians

 1. Kure Juice Bar

 Primarily a smoothie and juice bar, Kure Juice Bar is your solution to a bit of a health boost in Apia.
-Their bar (with limited seating but can do takeaway) serves 100% vegan meals, with their sushi and chilli bean bowls looking genuinely impressive.
-However, their food cabinets have been pretty bare each time we’ve visited, giving the sense that they have a limited made-to-order menu.
-Nevertheless, if you want to support what they’re doing, be sure to check them out.
+Their bar (with limited seating but can do takeaway) serves 100% vegan meals, currently featuring a vegan panini and a chilli bowl that can be made either vegetarian or vegan.

 One of the limited Indian restaurants in Samoa, Tifaimoana Indian boasts a menu with the majority of curry, starter and naan dishes being vegetarian.
 Ask about making dishes vegan (thank god for coconut cream!).